Digital Signage Systems: Your Guide

 - ● How does the audience change at different times and days?

-- ● How does the audience’s needs change at different times and days?
+- ● How do the audience’s needs change at different times and days?

 These questions are important because certain types of content will work for some audiences but not others and you’ll need to know how your audience changes so you can show the right content at the right time.